Doing business in Spain? Here’s your corporate tax guide

 With its prime location, modern infrastructure, and attractive tax incentives, it’s no surprise that more companies are eyeing Spain for expansion.

-In 2025, Spanish tax reforms brought big changes to the corporate tax system, opening new doors for foreign companies, startups, and SMEs
+Recent corporate tax reforms have brought major changes to Spain’s corporate tax system, opening new doors for foreign companies, startups, and SMEs.

 From updated rules on SME taxation in Spain to new advantages under the Spanish startup law and ETVE holding structures, the landscape is shifting in favour of innovation and growth.